Tag Vector Series: Table of Contents

 - Tag Vector: Part 3: Future of Tag Vector System

 Tag Vector is a system to connect "tags" with vector arrows.
 The vector demonstrates the contextual relationship between tags.
 The tags are in relation to each other.
 The relationships between tags are relative to each other on inference levels.
-A tag in a vector has a higher ↑
+A tag in a vector has a higher ↑, lower ↓$, or the same inference level compared to other tags.
+[1].

-has a higher inference level than name
+The tag person has a higher inference level than name as name is an attribute of person.

 const person_name = 'Elon Musk'